johanngerell/jg/doc/jgmock_evolution_slides.md

 <!-- slide -->

-...add the ability to just set a return value instead of assigning a callable to the `std::function`, if we don't need any complex logic
+...and the ability to just set a return value instead of assigning a callable to the `std::function`, if we don't need any complex logic

 ```c++ {.line-numbers}
 ...